 Click images for more information

 Work is inspired by friends and places I've loved.
-I have a reverence for beautiful materials and traditional techniques from around the world.
-Glittering glass, shimmering silks, pliant reed, wonderful textures coaxed from the end of an embroidery needle.
+I have a reverence for beautiful materials and traditional techniques.

-I hand dye silk thread and weave my tapestries on traditional Swedish looms.
-I weave baskets using Japanese twill techniques then cover them with layers of silk and wool.
-Basket surfaces are embellished with a fusion of embroidery traditions from many cultures.
+I hand weave baskets then cover them with layers of silk and wool.
+Basket surfaces are embellished with hand-woven tapestry and a fusion of embroidery traditions from many cultures.

-I'd joyfully make things even if no one was looking.
-I'm honored that my work has been selected for national and international museum and group exhibitions.
+I'm honored that my work has been selected for both national and international museum and group exhibitions.
 I've been a juried member of the American Embroiderer's Guild and I've served as a juror for the American Tapestry Alliance.
-I share my knowledge by teaching workshops throughout the country.
+I share my knowledge by teaching glass and fiber workshops throughout the country.

 The national organization, Pennsylvania Guild of Craftsmen, has awarded me the lifetime achievement of Master Craftsman.